pymc-labs/pymc-server-prerelease/README.md

 ## what does it do

 The Tool will be used to deploy on skypilot.
 It aims to simplify the deployment process.
-In the end, the application needs to merge different .yaml files (pyMc-/user Files) together
+In the end, the application needs to merge different .yaml files (pyMc-/user Files) together.

+The library can be used and configured in 3 forms

+- via a Python API and by passing configuration as parameters
+- via the CLI and YAML files for configuration
+- via the CLI and command line parameters for configuration.

 # Quickstart

 ## Installation